CrucibleMC/Grimoire-Mixins-1.12.2/README.md

 ###### IndustrialForegoing-Mixin

 * Disable BlackHoleUnit EMPTY and FILL buttons, to prevent dupes on some rare cases.
+* Fix MobImprisonmentTool not respecting the MobDuplicator mob blacklist
 * Requirements:
   * IndustrialForegoing Mod